✅ Golden Circle – Þingvellir National Park, Gullfoss waterfall, Geysir geothermal area, Kerid crater, Faxi waterfall, and Efstidalur dairy farm

-The price for two people traveling together and sharing one twin/double room in standard accommodation (with private WC) is 171.900 ISK per person.
+The price for two people traveling together and sharing one twin/double room for three nights in standard accommodation (with private WC) is 105.900 ISK per person.

-Standard accommodation single: additional 32.600 ISK per person (mandatory for single travelers)
+Standard accommodation single: additional 36.000 ISK per person

 For the Golden Circle tour, you can add activities to your tour.
 You can only select one of the activities.
 The prices are the following:

 Snorkeling in Silfra = additional 13.000 ISK per person (minimum age 14 years old)